kaboom-db/kaboom-docs/docs/intro.md

 If you want to make a client for Kaboom but don't want to go through the hassle of self hosting it, you can use the demo/staging server located here: https://staging-kaboom.herokuapp.com/v1

-You can also download the Postman collection here, which is pre-configured with the staging url and a demo user access token: https://github.com/crxssed7/kaboom-api/blob/master/KABOOM.postman_collection.json
+You can also download the [Postman collection](https://github.com/crxssed7/kaboom-api/blob/master/KABOOM.postman_collection.json), which is pre-configured with the staging url and a demo user access token.

 All **POST** and **PATCH** requests must be sent with a trailing / at the end of the URL.